Skip to content

 • If this is a new installation, use a magnetic screwdriver to remove the screws and metal plate covering the GNSS/GPS slot.
 DO NOT let screws (or any other foreign material) fall into the test set!

 • Carefully insert the new GNSS Receiver module into the slot, following the orientation of the metal-shielded chip, as shown in the diagrams below.
 Inserting the module incorrectly may cause permanent damage to the card or the test set.
-Use the connectors and label orientation in the diagrams below as a reference.

 Image depicting how to install the GNSS Receiver card in the correct orientation, based on the TX300s slot shape.